 Before entering your recreational vehicle place your hand in the center of the step assembly.
-Pull the step outwards.
+Pull the center bar outwards.
 The step assembly will raise slightly and then out, away from the coach.
 The lower step will unfold 180° to useable position.
 The arm on the step will meet a positive stop.
 Step care, maintenance and lubrication will be found in the maintenance manual.

-After lubrication, be sure no lubricant is remaining on step, causing a person to slip.
+After lubrication, to moving pivot points, be sure no lubricant is remaining on step, causing a person to slip.